 So, what are you hopeful for in your future?

 Let’s unpack hope.
 As outlined by one research article: “hope is based on three main factors: the inner sense of time and future, the inner positive readiness and expectation, and the sense of connection with oneself and others”.
 When we feel hopeful, we can project positive outcomes into the future whilst engaging in the present moment.
 Hope can become the bridge between the present and future, to practice optimism for a better outcome and connect us to something bigger than ourselves.

 Accepting Death and Suffering

 The Buddha’s Four Noble Truths explore suffering as merely a part of life that we, as humankind, need to make peace with.
-In one study, Buddhism philosophy focusing on death and suffering was taught to patients in palliative care.
-Researchers discovered that all patients (Buddhists and non-Buddhists alike) suffering from incurable diseases or approaching death can benefit from Buddhist teachings that tackle inevitable death and suffering.
+Researchers discovered that all people, whether Buddhist and non-Buddhist, suffering from incurable diseases or approaching death, can benefit from Buddhist teachings that tackle inevitable death and suffering.
 Accepting the uncertainty of life and detaching from what we may typically cling to, whether that’s possessions or relationships, can liberate us and help us live with more presence.
 Developing a spiritual mindset amidst struggle can profoundly change the way we look at both death and suffering.

 Many people indeed seem to reflect deeply on existential questions when faced with illness or even death, however, we can all benefit from reflecting on the meaning and purpose of life.
 Engaging with existential questions, as we have seen with people who are confronted with potential death, can help us deal with the fragility of life while embracing and accepting the nature of life.
 Meaning-making and starting a quest for our purpose can be a catalyst for living life to the fullest — improving our satisfaction of life and strengthening our existential wellbeing.